djeada/Statistics-Notes/notes/spatial_statistics/spatial_validation.md

 But suppose the intended prediction area is

-\[
+$$
 8\text{ km}
-\]
+$$

 from the nearest monitor.

-Leave-one-out accuracy does not directly estimate that deployment performance.
+Leave-one-out accuracy does not directly estimate performance under that deployment setting.

 A blocked or buffered holdout is more relevant.

----

-## 28. Refit the variogram inside each fold
+## Refit the variogram inside each fold

 Suppose the workflow is: